sivakumar-sivaprakasam/aws-glue-job-example/README.md

 ### Configure Postgres to Accept Connections from WSL2 IP Addresses

-Assuming a default install/setup of Postgresql for Windows the following files are located under C:\Program Files\PostgresSQL\<<Version>>\data
+Assuming a default install/setup of Postgresql for Windows the following files are located under C:\Program Files\PostgresSQL\14\data

 Verify that `postgresql.conf` has following set: